AndrewKeig/supermyx/readme.md

 ## Options

-By default supermyx will use the following options, these can be changed via options.
+By default supermyx will use the following options.

 ```
 const optionsForWorkQueue = {